tokenized/docs/protocol-assets.md

 <a name="action-coupon"></a>
 #### Coupon

-A voucher entitling the holder to a discount off a particular product or service.
+A voucher entitling the holder to a discount on a particular product or service.

 <table>
     <tr>